01-ai/Yi/README.md

 branch.
 To test a stable version, please replace it with a specific [tag](https://github.com/01-ai/Yi/tags).

-If you prefer trying out with your local development environment.
+If you prefer to try out with your local development environment.
 First, create a virtual environment and clone this repo.
 Then install the dependencies with `pip install -r requirements.txt`.
 For the best performance, we recommend you also install the latest version (`>=2.3.3`) of